 Years ago, the phrase became common because many vapers noticed on occasion that their tongue felt like it suddenly developed a thick coating that blocked the ability to taste.
 While vaper’s tongue won’t hurt nicotine absorption or vapor production, the ability to taste the full flavor of your juice is equally important for enjoying the experience.
-In this guide, we look at the causes of vaper’s tongue and nine ways to get past it.
+In this guide, we look at the causes and nine ways to get past it.

-Another culprit behind not tasting your e-juice is flavor fatigue.
 Your sense of smell, called olfactory sense, and your taste buds work together for full flavor perception.
 It’s a commonly known fact that smell accounts for up to 70% of perceived flavor.

 1. Drink more water: Staying hydrated is not only essential for health, but it can help you get the most flavor from your vape.
 Increase your water consumption, especially if you vape often.
 Regardless of the cause of your dry mouth, the first recommendation is always to drink more water.